-Upper part of your shoes that surround your toe.
-Advice: Look for shoes with toe boxes that allow your foot to spread out width without difficulties.
+Upper part of your sneakers that surround your toe.
+Advice: Look for sneakers with toe boxes that allow your foot to spread out width without difficulties.

 Stack Height – Term used to refer to the height between your foot and the ground when you are standing.
 Stack height of modern running shoes can range from maximal, which is extra-cushioned, to barefoot.

-How to determine if you shoes is fit
+How to determine if your shoe is fit

 Here are the few important things to do before your final buying decision.

 Try them with socks

 Try your running shoes with socks you wear for exercising.
 You can fine tune your fit with the thickness of your running socks.

 Shoe length and Width